 Simple Self-Watering Systems For Houseplants

-If you plan to be out in less than a week, you can use a similar method for your houseplants.
+If you plan to be out in less than a week, you can use a wicking watering system for your houseplants.
 Round them all up into a cool and shady area of your house and place them on drip trays.
 Bathtubs can be an excellent place.
 Water them enough before leaving, and they will do fine without you for a week or less.

 If you plan to be out for an extended period, set all your plants (except succulents and other plants prone to root rot) in the bathtub and give them enough sprinkling.
 Before leaving, let an inch of water fill the tub to let your plants drink up during your absence.